Microsoft/azure-docs.pl-pl/articles/governance/policy/troubleshoot/general.md

 #### <a name="issue"></a>Problem

-Azure Policy używa [aliasów](../concepts/definition-structure.md#aliases) do mapowania na Menedżer zasobów właściwości.
+Azure Policy używa [aliasów](../concepts/definition-structure.md#aliases) do mapowania na Azure Resource Manager właściwości.

 #### <a name="cause"></a>Przyczyna